gabrielAnzaldo/FlashCards/README.md

 # FlashCards
-Application to manage cards build with react native.
+Application to manage cards, build with react native.